An Introduction to Geometric Topology: Haken manifolds

 We say that our hierarchy of height $3$ is \emph{minimal} if the essential discs in $S_2$ are chosen to minimise the total number of vertices.
 We can of course suppose that the hierarchy is minimal.

 The final manifold $M_3$ is the abstract closure of $M\setminus (S_0\cup S_1 \cup S_2)$ and consists of balls.
 The boundary of every such ball $B$ is tessellated into domains belonging to $S_0$, $S_1$, or $S_2$.
-Three domains intersect at 3-valent vertices as in Fig.~\ref{hierarchy:fig}-(right).
-We say that $B$ is \emph{essential} if every simple closed curve $\gamma\subset \partial B$ transverse to the tessellation and intersecting $\leqslant 3$ domains is the boundary of a disc $D\subset \partial B$ intersecting only these domains: see Fig.~\ref{hierarchy2:fig}.
+Three domains intersect at 3-valent vertices as in Figure \ref{hierarchy:fig}-(right).
+We say that $B$ is \emph{essential} if every simple closed curve $\gamma\subset \partial B$ transverse to the tessellation and intersecting $\leqslant 3$ domains is the boundary of a disc $D\subset \partial B$ intersecting only these domains: see Figure \ref{hierarchy2:fig}.

 \begin{lemma} If the hierarchy is minimal, every ball in $M_3$ is essential. \end{lemma} \begin{proof} Let $\gamma\subset \partial B$ intersect $k\leqslant 3$ domains.
 The curve $\gamma$ obviously bounds a properly embedded disc $D'\subset B$.
-If $k=0$, the curve is entirely contained in $S_i$ for some $i$.
-Since $S_1, S_2$ are incompressible and $S_3$ consists of discs, the curve $\gamma$ bounds a disc $D$ also in $S_i$ and we are done.
+If $k=1$, the curve is entirely contained in $S_i$ for some $i$.
+Since $S_0$ and $S_1$ are incompressible and $S_2$ consists of discs, the curve $\gamma$ bounds a disc $D$ also in $S_i$.
+Since $S_1$ is incompressible and $S_2$ consists of essential discs, the boundary components of $S_j$ with $j>i$ are not attached in the interior of $D$, so $D$ is entirely contained in the domain containing $\gamma$ and we are done.